How to Use the $5 Challenge to Change your Financial Future

 It was our first year of marriage (that tight year).
 We were scrimping and saving and really in need of a pick-me-up.
 You know, the kind where you are reminded that the hard times don’t last forever?
 We realized we had $5 and some change at the end of our budget for the week, and we wanted a treat.

-We walked across the street to Aldi (yes, Aldi was literally right across the street, we could see it from our porch) to buy a pizza.
-We ended up finding two large Hawaiian pizzas on clearance at Aldi for $2.49 each, which lasted us for 3 meals.
+We walked across the street to Aldi (yes, Aldi was literally right across the street, we could see it from our porch) to buy a simple cheese pizza for $4.99.
+We ended up finding two large Hawaiian pizzas on clearance at Aldi for $2.49 each, which we made stretch for 3 meals.

 How To Change Your Life With $5